frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

 ### cleaving

-This is a procedure I use to post-process `swarm`'s clustering results, and to improve our taxonomical resolution down to one nucleotide, where necessary.
+This is a procedure I use to post-process `swarm`'s clustering results, and to improve our taxonomic resolution down to one nucleotide, where necessary.

 Where `lulu` groups similar clusters that have the same distribution